Jurassic Express

-Jurassic Express was an American professional wrestling tag team, competing in All Elite Wrestling (AEW).
-The team consisted of Jungle Boy and Luchasaurus.
-They are former AEW World Tag Team Champions.
+Jurassic Express is a professional wrestling tag team that consists of "Jungle" Jack Perry and Luchasaurus.
+The team performs in All Elite Wrestling (AEW), where they are former one-time AEW World Tag Team Champions.

 History

+Independent circuit (2019)

+Prior to signing with AEW, Jungle Boy and Luchasaurus teamed on the independent circuit, as A Boy and His Dinosaur.

-All Elite Wrestling (2019–2022)
+All Elite Wrestling (2019–2022; 2025–present)

+First run (2019–2022)

-Prior to signing with AEW, Jungle Boy and Luchasaurus teamed on the independent circuit, as "A Boy and His Dinosaur".
-In July 2019, Marko Stunt was added to the team, and the three made their first appearance together at AEW's Fight for the Fallen event, under the name "Jurassic Express".
+In July 2019, Marko Stunt was added to the team, and the three made their first appearance together at AEW's Fight for the Fallen event, under the name Jurassic Express.
 At All Out on August 31, the Jurassic Express was defeated by SoCal Uncensored (Christopher Daniels, Frankie Kazarian and Scorpio Sky) in a six-man tag team match.
 In October, Jungle Boy and Stunt competed in a tournament to determine the inaugural AEW World Tag Team Champions, but they were eliminated by the Lucha Brothers (Pentagón Jr. and Rey Fénix) in the first round.
 On the January 15, 2020 episode of Dark, the team obtained its first victory in AEW, after they defeated Strong Hearts (Cima, El Lindaman and T-Hawk).
 On the February 19 episode of Dynamite, Jungle Boy and Luchasaurus competed in a tag team battle royal to determine the number one contenders for the AEW World Tag Team Championship, but the match was won by The Young Bucks (Matt Jackson and Nick Jackson).
 On September 5 at All Out, Jungle Boy and Luchasaurus were defeated by The Young Bucks.

 At the Revolution event on March 7, 2021, Jungle Boy and Luchasaurus competed in the Casino Tag Team Royale, but were unsuccessful in winning the match.
 In August 2021, Jungle Boy and Luchasaurus competed in a tag team eliminator tournament to determine the next contender for the tag team championship, but they were defeated by the Lucha Brothers in the finals.

 On the TBS debut episode of Dynamite on January 5, 2022, Jungle Boy and Luchasaurus would defeat The Lucha Brothers to win their first AEW Tag Team Championship.
-On the June 15, 2022 edition of Dynamite, Jurassic Express lost the titles to The Young Bucks.
+On the June 15 edition of Dynamite, Jurassic Express lost the titles to The Young Bucks.
 Immediately after the match, Christian Cage turned heel and attacked Jungle Boy.
 At Blood and Guts two weeks later, Luchasaurus aligned himself with Cage, turning heel and seemingly ending Jurassic Express.
-However, at Fyter Fest on July 20, 2022, Luchasaurus stepped out of the way and allowed the returning Jungle Boy to chase Cage with a steel chair, apparently reuniting Jurassic Express.

-Finally, at All Out, Luchasaurus attacked Jungle Boy during his entrance for his match with Cage, turning heel once again and officially ending the team.
+However, at Fyter Fest: Week 2 on July 20, after Cage and Luchasaurus' match against The Varsity Blonds (Griff Garrison and Brian Pillman Jr., Luchasaurus stepped out of the way and allowed the returning Jungle Boy to chase Cage with a steel chair, apparently reuniting Jurassic Express.
+At All Out on September 4, Luchasaurus attacked Jungle Boy during his entrance for his match with Cage, turning heel once again and officially ending the team.